 Before your visit, it is essential to plan accordingly:

-- Check the visiting hours and days: Concentration camps have specific opening hours, and some may close on certain days of the week.
-Make sure to check their official websites for accurate and up-to-date information.
+Check the visiting hours and days: In most cases concentration camps have their operational time and some even close during some days of the week.
+Remember always to consult their websites for information about them that is original and as current as possible.

 After Your Visit